cd17822/Tkinter-Ventures/README.md

 Palindromica - November 2014
 An original game where a user is to expose palindromes from a string of digits.
-Digits or spaces can be clicked on order to expose an odd/even palindrome whose length is auto-detected.
+Digits or spaces can be clicked in order to expose an odd/even palindrome whose length is auto-detected.
-Includes an elegant, simplistic design and instructions screen.
+Includes an elegant, simplistic user interface with a detailed instruction screen.

 Bonkers - July 2014
 An original game where a user creates barriers to deflect a ball away from black holes and into a goal.